The Best Things To Do in Denmark WA 2023

 Visit a Vineyard

-Denmark and the surrounding Great Southern region has had great success in producing cold climate wines.
+Denmark and the surrounding Great Southern region have successfully produced cold-climate wines.
 There are now 25 wineries producing award-winning wines of incredible quality.

 Riesling and Chardonnay were the first grapes planted, but there are now Sauvignon Blanc, Cabernet Sauvignon, Pinot Noir, and Shiraz.

 My personal favourite is Singlefile Wines.
-Their wines are excellent, and you can bring food with you to have a picnic on their grounds.
+Their wines are excellent, and you can bring food to picnic on their grounds.

 My favourite is Greens Pool for the picturesque granite boulders and clear turquoise water.